comtravo/comtravo.github.io/_posts/2019-10-01-uncertainty_in_RS.md

 I need a flight tomorrow from Berlin to Munich and a return trip on the following day.

-Kind regards,
+Kind regards,\\
 A very busy business traveler"

 When we search for flights from BER - MUC as a round trip, we get numerous different options.
 As we aim to simplify travel bookings, it is now important to filter an optimal number of options.
 These should be options which our customer would actually prefer, with one of them being an option she would like to book.
-Since we partner with corporate travellers, we could hypothesise that a two day trip could mean a short business visit.
-To maximise the time spent in Munich, we would suggest onward flights to Munich in the morning and return flights to Berlin in the evening.
-If we knew this customer also frequently travelled with Lufthansa, this would further help us in narrowing the travel options.
-The historic data of the traveler's past bookings, in this way, can be extremely useful in finding the best possile travel options for the customer.
+Since we partner with corporate travelers, we could hypothesize that a two day trip could mean a short business visit.
+To maximize the time spent in Munich, we would suggest onward flights to Munich in the morning and return flights to Berlin in the evening.
+If we knew this customer also frequently traveled with Lufthansa, this would further help us in narrowing the travel options.
+The historic data of the traveler's past bookings, in this way, can be extremely useful in finding the best possible travel options for the customer.

 A recommender system is a machine learning algorithm(s) that would learn the preferences of the customers from historic data and help in suggesting the best possible travel options.
 A typical user makes a choice based on various factors.
 To name a few, price of the travel option, convenience of departure and arrival times, preference for airline, etc play a role in how a customer chooses an option.
-To learn the interplay between these attributes but also to personalise the results to the users, we consider a Deep Neural Network as our recommendation algorithm.
+To learn the interplay between these attributes but also to personalize the results to the users, we consider a Deep Neural Network as our recommendation algorithm.
 The recommender system will likely find many options that it believes is good, so what selection criteria can we use to to choose from among the options predicted by the model?
 From a Bayesian point of view, it is important to consider the model uncertainty.
 In other words, we have to take into account how certain the model is about the prediction itself before we can be sure that it is a good prediction.

 ## Where does this uncertainty come from?